Student Learning Outcomes

 - Construct comprehensive free-body diagrams (FBD) to solve classic mechanics problems.

-- Determine direction and magnitude of resultant vectors by adding and/or subtracting various vectors.
+- Determine the direction and magnitude of resultant vectors by adding and/or subtracting various vectors.

-- Calculate angular velocity, angular acceleration, and centripetal force acting on an object moving on a circular path.
+- Estimate angular velocity, angular acceleration, and centripetal force acting on an object moving on a circular path.

 - Analyze the motion of an object along an inclined plane by using Newton's second law of motion.